berkburakt/the_othello_game/README.md

 controls the most discs wins the game.

 # Minimax Algorithm
-The state space of the game can be decided by the select the cut-off for the search tree (2^b).
-For the sake of the speed, I choosed 4 as my cut-off value for the minimax algorithm (red box).
-And I used different heuristics for different agent (blue boxes).
-I count the nodes everytime when I visit the minimax function (green box).
+The state space of the game can be decided by selecting the cut-off for the search tree (2^b).
+For the sake of the running time, "4" is chosen as the cut-off value for the minimax algorithm (red box).
+Also, different heuristics for different agents (blue boxes) are used.
+The nodes are counted everytime when the minimax function is visited (green box).

 ![GitHub Logo](/desc_imgs/1.jpg)